 If working as an agent or broker does bring you joy, brainstorm a list of the reasons and moments that’s true.
 Knowing how you find meaning in your work will inform the rest of the process.

 You should also tattoo that list on your mind for personal interactions.
 Always be ready and proactive about explaining why your job is more than just a job.

-2. Your Uniqueness
+2. Your Branding USP

 You need to understand and communicate your brand identifier.
 You can also think of this as your Unique Selling Point or simply what makes you stand out.